Master of Science (Sport and Exercise)

-Note: The Sport and Exercise specialisation is not available to international overseas students or international students studying on-campus at Ipswich.
+The Sport and Exercise specialisation is not available to international overseas students.

 As a graduate of the Master of Science (Sport and Exercise) you can expect to find work in areas such as health and physical activity promotion, as a sports coach, gym manager, recreation officer, personal trainer, sports development officer, or work within sports tourism, community sport and recreation.

 The Master of Science (Sport and Exercise) may also provide a pathway for you to gain entry into further research degrees such as a doctorate.

 In addition to the courses listed below, you will also need to complete practical experience, where interactive hands-on activities, such as experiments and use of specialist equipment, are undertaken.

 All students must be able to meet the physical and other professional requirements of practical experience within this program.Residential schools

 If you are enrolled in the External study mode in this degree, you will have the opportunity to come on-campus for residential schools, where you will attend face-to-face lectures and tutorials, use the facilities and meet staff and other students.

 Approximate annual costs1 for your first year of study (8 units) in this program are:

 |Domestic full fee paying||AUD 23675|

 You may not have to pay your course (subject) fees upfront.
 HECS-HELP and FEE-HELP allows you to defer your fees until your income reaches a certain level.